ozon/b3-plugin-advgeoip/README.md

 [extplugins/conf/plugin_advgeoip.ini](extplugins/conf/plugin_advgeoip.ini) into your `b3/conf` folder

 2. This plugin requires the pygeoip module.
 That can be installed with the command `easy_install pygeoip`.
-  If you are unsure or do not want to install pygeoip, also copy the folder [extplugins/pygeoip](extplugins/pygeoip) to your into your `b3/extplugins` directory.
+  If you are unsure or do not want to install pygeoip, also copy the folder [extplugins/pygeoip](extplugins/pygeoip) to your into your `b3/` directory.
+  If you are using for example the Windows Binary Releases of B3, copy the folder `pygeoip` to the B3 installation Directory.

 3. Obtain the [GeoIP Lite Country Database](http://dev.maxmind.com/geoip/legacy/geolite) and extract the GeoIP.dat to a folder of your choice.
 Preferably you place the GeoIP.dat in your plugin directory.